mbuesch/avr-int24/avr-int24/README.md

 ## Rust compiler

-AVR inline assembly is not stabilized, yet.
+AVR inline assembly is not yet stabilized.
 Therefore, a `nightly` Rust compiler is required.